Artwork by: Lizabeth Zaft

 Looking to create a list of smart questions to ask HR in an interview?
 The right interview questions will both impress recruiters and give you the information you need to make informed job and career decisions.
 Read on to find out our top questions to ask recruiters.

 If you’re nearing the end of an interview and you’ve knocked it out of the park so far, you’re probably starting to relax a bit and feel optimistic.
 Then the HR manager throws their last question at you, “Do you have any questions for us?”
-With no questions in mind, you may simply answer “No, you covered everything.”
-This might be a bad idea for the same reasons you shouldn’t answer “What is your biggest weakness?” with “I have no weaknesses.”
+Answering, “No, you covered everything,” might be true, but it’s not going to send the right message to your interviewer.

-Questions to ask HR during a phone interview
+7 Questions to ask recruiters during a phone interview

-Learning the background of the role offers an amazing insight into what the job will be like for you if you get appointed, whether this is a newly created role you can put your stamp on, or if there were any reasons why your predecessor left the role.
+Learning the background of the role offers a great insight into what the job will be like for you if you get appointed, whether this is a newly created role you can put your stamp on, or if there were any reasons why your predecessor left the role.

-Questions like this let you build rapport with interviewers, giving them a chance to share their visions for the company’s future.
+Questions like this allow you to build rapport with interviewers, giving them a chance to share their visions for the company’s future.
 With their answers to this question, you can also estimate how much your position’s responsibilities may change over time as the company’s needs shift.